kasdali/pbila/README.md

 <img src="https://images.squarespace-cdn.com/content/v1/57aa0fb1b3db2bbe2dfb5840/1607362034987-W2CCN0CV3112IH7MO9PP/ke17ZwdGBToddI8pDm48kHetbtA8IrNNARGRRAMq6VBZw-zPPgdn4jUwVcJE1ZvWEtT5uBSRWt4vQZAgTJucoTqqXjS3CfNDSuuf31e0tVHhoieEUztzpJSjZ_qXSmFcXEpZNATOgXau2Y02sfc7AN1lH3P2bFZvTItROhWrBJ0/Power+BI+Logo.png" align="right"
      alt="Power BI Logo" width="120" height="178">

-Power BI Log Analytics is a free tool, helping you to fetch the right insigth about your Power BI usage.
-As a starter Kit, the main aim is to show you what kind of information you can get using the Power BI API's and how you can transform them to insights.
+Power BI Log Analytics is a free tool that helps you fetch the right insigth of your Power BI usage.
+As a starter Kit, the main aim is to show you what kind of information you can get using the Power BI API's and how you can transform it to insights.

-For that, i'm using the Power BI RESP API (`https://docs.microsoft.com/en-us/rest/api/power-bi/`) especially the ADMIN API.
+To do, i'm using the Power BI RESP API (`https://docs.microsoft.com/en-us/rest/api/power-bi/`) especially the ADMIN API.

- - Connect-PowerBIServiceAccount* : Log in to the Power BI service (`https://docs.microsoft.com/en-us/powershell/module/microsoftpowerbimgmt.profile/connect-powerbiserviceaccount?view=powerbi-ps`) you need to install MicrosoftPowerBIMgmt Powershell module
+ - Connect-PowerBIServiceAccount* : Log in the Power BI service (`https://docs.microsoft.com/en-us/powershell/module/microsoftpowerbimgmt.profile/connect-powerbiserviceaccount?view=powerbi-ps`) you need to install MicrosoftPowerBIMgmt Powershell module
  - Get Activity Events : Fetching the activity logs (`https://docs.microsoft.com/en-us/rest/api/power-bi/admin/getactivityevents`)
  - Groups GetGroupsAsAdmin : Returns a list of workspaces for the organization with enxtension of users,reports,dashboards,datasets,dataflows excluding the inactive and the personal workspaces (`https://docs.microsoft.com/en-us/rest/api/power-bi/admin/groups_getgroupsasadmin`)
  - Get Capacities As Admin : Returns a list of capacities for the organization. (`https://docs.microsoft.com/en-us/rest/api/power-bi/admin/getcapacitiesasadmin`)